 - (10) Due Dates of Reports.
 The information reports to the IRS and recipients of reportable property (as described above) are due the earlier of 30 days after the due date of the estate tax return or the date it is actually filed.
 Prop.
 Reg. §1.6035-1(d).
 This reiterates the due date as provided in §6035(a)(3)(A).
 The Instructions to Form 8971 revise this due date-stating the reports are due within 30 days of the filing date if the estate tax return is not filed until after the due date.
 [This makes sense because the information on the Schedules A is based on information in the estate tax return and the Schedules A could not be completed if the estate tax return has not been filed.
 The statute is flawed and the Instructions adopt the only reasonable approach-even though that results in an extension of the statutory due date.] - (11) Supplemental Information.
 Supplemental information returns (Form 8971) and statements (Schedules A) generally must be provided if any change occurs that causes the reported information to be incorrect.
-Examples include the discovery of additional property, a change in value of property pursuant to an examination of litigation, or the executor's disposition of property in a transaction in which basis is determined in whole or in part with reference to property in the gross estate, such as a like-kind exchange.
+Examples include the discovery of additional property, a change in value of property pursuant to an examination or litigation, or the executor's disposition of property in a transaction in which basis is determined in whole or in part with reference to property in the gross estate, such as a like-kind exchange.
 Prop.
-Reg. §1.6035-1(a)(1)-(2).
-Two exceptions apply: (1) inconsequential errors or omissions; and (2) the actual distribution of property previously reported as being available to satisfy unfunded bequests described in Item 9 above.
+Reg. §1.6035-1(e)(1)-(2).
+Two exceptions apply, in which event supplemental reports are not required: (1) inconsequential errors or omissions; and (2) the actual distribution of property previously reported as being available to satisfy unfunded bequests as described in sub-paragraph (9) above.
 Prop.
-Reg. §1.6035-1(a)(3).
+Reg. §1.6035-1(e)(3).